 In the forthcoming paper, we plan to use our results in this paper to give some nice $\Z$-graded integral bases as in \cite{EM}, which can be viewed as a generalization of $\Z$-graded cellular bases defined in \cite{HM1}.

 Here is the layout of this paper.
 In Section \ref{preli}, we first recall some basics on superalgebras, and define the Schur elements for a supersymmetric algebra in Subsection \ref{basics}.
 Then we recall the combinatorics we will use in this paper and the notion of affine Hecke-Clifford algebra $\mHcn$, cyclotomic Hecke-Clifford algebra $\mHfcn$ as well as the separate conditions in Subsections \ref{basic-Non-dege}, \ref{basic-cyc-Non-dege}.
 In Section \ref{Seminormal form}, we recall the semisimple representation theory, including the structure of simple modules in Subsection \ref{Non-dege-simplemodule}, the construction of primitive idempotents and seminormal bases in Subsection \ref{primitiveidem}, \ref{Seminormalbase}.
 We also give some combinatorial formulae for the important coefficients $\mathtt{c}_{\mt}^{\mt^{\undla}}$ and $\mathtt{c}_{\mt}^{\mt_{\undla}}$ in Subsection \ref{gamma coefficient}.
-In Section \ref{dege basic}, we summarize the above analog results to the cyclotomic Sergeev algebra.
+In Subsection \ref{dege basic}, we summarize the above analog results to the cyclotomic Sergeev algebra.
 In Section \ref{embedding}, we study the embedding of the $(n-1)$-seminormal basis in $\mHfcn$ (or $\mhgcn$) via the $n$-seminormal basis.
 In Section \ref{frobenius}, we study the standard Frobenius form $\tau_{r,n}$ and, after several reductions, we reduce the computation of $\tau_{r,n}$ on seminormal bases to certain primitive idempotents whose ``Clifford part'' is as little as possible.
-In Section \ref{dot=0} and Section \ref{dot=s}, we compute the value of $\tau_{r,n}$ on the primitive idempotents according to different choices of $\bullet\in\{\mathtt{0},\mathtt{s}\}.$ We prove our main results Theorem \ref{Nondengerate}, Theorem \ref{Schur-Non-dengerate} and Theorem \ref{Schur-dengerate} in these two Sections.
+Sections \ref{dot=0} and \ref{dot=s} are the core of this paper, where we compute the value of $\tau_{r,n}$ on the primitive idempotents according to different choices of $\bullet\in\{\mathsf{0},\mathsf{s}\}.$ We also complete the proof of our main results Theorem \ref{Nondengerate}, Theorem \ref{Schur-Non-dengerate} and Theorem \ref{Schur-dengerate} in these two Sections.
 Finally, in Section \ref{application}, we give two applications of our main results.
 We first study the symmetrizing form on the Hecke-Clifford algebra $\mathcal{H}(n)$ and compare the symmetrizing forms and the Schur elements of $\mathcal{H}(n)$ with the Sergeev algebra $\mathfrak{H}(n):=\mathcal{C}_n \rtimes \mathbb{C} \mathfrak{S}_n$ after specializing $q$ to $1$.
 Then we use the Kang-Kashiwara-Tsuchioka's isomorphism to give new symmetrizing forms on the cyclotomic quiver Hecke algebras of types $A^{(1)}_{e-1}$ and $C^{(1)}_e$.

 \centerline{\bf Acknowledgements}